-- Strong commitment to advancing the performance measurement and accountability purposes of MAP. - Willingness to work collaboratively with other MAP members, respect differing views, and reach agreement on recommendations.
+- Strong commitment to advancing the performance measurement and accountability purposes of the MAP. - Willingness to work collaboratively with other MAP members, respect differing views, and reach agreement on recommendations.
 Input should not be limited to specific interests, though sharing of interests is expected.
 Impact of decisions on all healthcare populations should be considered.
-Input should be analysis and solutionoriented, not reactionary. - Ability to volunteer time and expertise as necessary to accomplish the work of MAP, including meeting preparation, attendance and active participation at meetings, completion of assignments, and service on task forces and ad hoc groups.
-MAP members should anticipate attending 1-2 in-person meetings in Washington, DC and 1-3 web-based meetings per year.
+Input should be analysis and solutionoriented, not reactionary. - Ability to volunteer time and expertise as necessary to accomplish the work of the MAP, including meeting preparation, attendance and active participation at meetings, completion of assignments, and service on task forces and ad hoc groups.
+MAP members should anticipate attending 1-3 web-based meetings per year and 1-2 in-person meetings in Washington, D.C. depending on COVID-19 safety conditions.
 Travel costs associated with meeting participation are reimbursed by NQF. - Organizational MAP members will be responsible for identifying an individual to represent them. - o Commitment to attending meetings.
 Individual subject matter experts selected for MAP membership will not be allowed to send substitutes to meetings.
 Organizational representatives may request to send a substitute in exceptional circumstances and with advance notice.
-If an organizational representative is repeatedly absent, the chair may ask the organization to designate a different representative. - Demonstration of respect for the MAP decision making process by not making public statements about issues under consideration until MAP has completed its deliberations. - o Acceptance of the MAP conflict of interest policy.
+If an organizational representative is repeatedly absent, the cochairs may ask the organization to designate a different representative. - Demonstration of respect for the MAP decision making process by not making public statements about issues under consideration until MAP has completed its deliberations. - o Acceptance of the MAP conflict of interest policy.
 Members will be required to publicly disclose their interests and any changes in their interests over time.